Preserving Dharma by stopping Denigrations (Prevent Adharma)

 3. A Divine symbol serves as a source of inspiration to an individual, to live his life in a righteous manner.

-4. For a believer in the Divine being, His symbol draws equal reverence.
+4. For a believer in the Divine being, the symbol draws equal reverence.
 (In contrast, a non-believer finds it impossible to feel anything for the symbol, when he does not believe in the Divine.)

 5. Because of such qualities and their nature, Divine symbols occupy a special place in the hearts and minds of the devout.
 Faith, which follows, is a by-product of this phenomenon.

 6. Divinity of the mind is the ultimate stage in evolution of a man.
 To achieve this, he requires the help of some form/shape.
 Symbols serve this purpose.
 Note : For the current discussion, we will treat a human being and a Divine being as separate entities.
-However humans who have attained Divinity are included in the category of Divine beings.
+However humans who have attained self realisation are included in the category of Divine beings.

 1. Intentional : When the denigration is intended to hurt the feelings of the devout